 MULTI-ALGORITHM, STEREO REVERB WORKSTATIONS

-This much-loved processor remains a favorite, thanks to its 12 studio-class reverbs.
+It delivers 12 studio-class stereo reverbs.
 Diffused reflections and slower-building density are hallmarks of the Big Sky, as heard in the Bloom, Cloud, Chorale, Shimmer and Nonlinear algorithms.
-Controls for Decay, Pre-Delay, Mix (wet/dry), Tone, Mod and two effect-dependent Parameters make the pedal easy to use in any situation.
+Controls for Decay, Pre-Delay, Mix (wet/dry), Tone, Mod, and two effect-dependent Parameters make the pedal easy to use in any situation.

 Electro-Harmonix Oceans 12